nvh95/react-linkedin-login-oauth2/README.md

 `LinkedinPopUp` component:
 No parameters needed

-## Contribution
-All helps are welcome.
-Please open a PR and describe what do you want to improve.

-I would like to thank @Songuku95 and @YBeck for your contributions to this package.

 ## Issues
 Please create an issue at [https://github.com/nvh95/react-linkedin-login-oauth2/issues](https://github.com/nvh95/react-linkedin-login-oauth2/issues).
 I will spend time to help you.

 #### Failed to minify the code from this file: ./node_modules/react-linkedin-login-oauth2/node_modules/query-string/index.js:8
 Please upgrade `react-linkedin-login-oauth2` to latest version following
 ```